Traditions and Activities

 Doane students develop a sense of community that is cultivated in its present but deeply rooted in its past.
-Students are bound together across centuries and generations by important traditions, some of which have been in place since the school’s founding in 1837.
+Students are bound together across centuries and generations by important traditions, some of which have been in place since the school’s earliest days.
 Doane is not only a place where students go to school, but also a place where they are from.
 Its traditions are an essential way of linking current students to the many alumni to whom the community is indebted.

 First Day of School